-The proposed facility will consume a moderate amount of additional electric power.
-Additional equipment will be necessary and vehicle use would occur, but normal operation and use of the proposed facility indicate there would be no effect on ambient air quality.
+The proposed facility will consume a minor amount of additional electric power since it is a relatively small addition to an existing building.
+The proposed facility would primarily utilize equipment already in operation at JSC.
+Additional equipment may be necessary and vehicle use would occur, but normal operation and use of the proposed facility indicate there would be no effect on ambient air quality.

-The renovation of the proposed facility would produce some air emissions.
+The construction of the proposed facility would produce some air emissions.
 An increase of 22,700 Kg (25 tons) per year for VOCs or NOx, resulting from the proposed project, could trigger general conformity analysis.
 Emissions from the NDF are not expected to reach this significance level; consequently, a general conformity analysis should not be required.